A minimum of a 2:1 Honours degree or equivalent in a subject other than computing.

-- You will have opportunities to meet industrial speakers who contribute to our professional skills & issues course.
-Employers also come to make recruitment presentations, and often seek to recruit our graduates during the programme.
+- You will have opportunities to meet employers who come to make recruitment presentations, and often seek to recruit our graduates during the programme.

 - You will benefit from having 24-hour access to a computer laboratory equipped with state-of-the-art hardware and software.

 International English Language Testing System (IELTS) Academic module (not General Training)